 Team: Juventus

-For a contest often derided as one of the most boring Champions League finals, Juventus and Milan got off to a chaotic start to the 2003 final.
-Gianluigi Buffon saw an Andriy Shevchenko effort disallowed in the first eight minutes before the ball was sent into the box in the 17th minute.
+Despite being often derided as one of the most boring Champions League finals, Juventus and Milan got off to a chaotic start in the 2003 final.
+Gianluigi Buffon saw an Andriy Shevchenko effort disallowed in the first eight minutes, and just nine minutes later, the ball was sent into the box in the 17th minute.

-Milan's Filippo Inzaghi lunged at the ball, firing a shot from 10 yards into the bottom corner.
-Buffon ran in the opposite direction but still managed to twist his tall body into a shape that allowed him to push the ball around the far post.
-Inzaghi's priceless reaction, kneeling, hands on his hair slicked back on either side with a look of disbelief in his eyes, captured the quality embodied by a figure known as the 'Maradona of goalkeepers'.
+Filippo Inzaghi of Milan lunged at the ball, firing a shot from 10 yards into the bottom corner.
+Buffon ran in the opposite direction but still managed to twist his tall frame into a position that allowed him to push the ball around the far post.
+Inzaghi's priceless reaction—kneeling, hands in his slicked-back hair on either side, with a look of disbelief in his eyes—captured the quality embodied by a figure known as the 'Maradona of goalkeepers.'

 5. Gregory Coupet vs Barcelona (2001)